Lightbourne v. CBS Interactive, et al.

 CBSI retained Analysis Group affiliate Catherine Tucker, the Sloan Distinguished Professor of Management and Professor of Marketing at the Sloan School of Management at the Massachusetts Institute of Technology.
-Professor Tucker, supported by an Analysis Group team including President and CEO Martha Samuelson, Managing Principal Aaron Yeater, and Manager Emily Cotton, worked with attorneys from Weil, Gotshal & Manges LLP, counsel for CBSI, to provide expert analysis and opinions on topics critical to CBSI's successful challenge to certification of the class.
+Professor Tucker, supported by an Analysis Group team including CEO and Chairman Martha Samuelson, Managing Principal Aaron Yeater, and Manager Emily Cotton, worked with attorneys from Weil, Gotshal & Manges LLP, counsel for CBSI, to provide expert analysis and opinions on topics critical to CBSI's successful challenge to certification of the class.
 Professor Tucker drew on her research as to how the “big data” generated by new technologies affects customers and guides marketing and business decisions, and demonstrated several dimensions on which the proposed class would not meet the requirements for class certification.
 Professor Tucker's analyses focused, in part, on whether the members of the proposed class were in fact injured by the conduct, and whether class-wide inquiry could demonstrate that injury and damages.

 After expert-related class discovery and class certification briefing and argument, Judge Josephine L. Staton denied certification in its entirety.
 Judge Staton concluded that class certification was improper in part because CBSI had shown that “[t]his case presents a slew of individual questions and affirmative defenses that would need to be litigated for each image and student-athlete” that “clearly predominate over the common issues present in this action.”
 Judge Staton further opined that a class action was not a superior way to proceed because the case would be “totally unmanageable” as “even determining CBSI's liability would require hundreds of mini-trials into the issues of consent and damages.”